Accelerating LHC phenomenology with analytic one-loop amplitudes: A C++ interface to MCFM: Available processes

 The Standard Model processes currently available through the \MCFM one-loop interface are listed in Tab.~\ref{tab:SM_Procs}, with additional processes available in the Higgs effective theory shown in Tab.~\ref{tab:HEFT_Procs}.
 All processes are implemented in a crossing-invariant fashion.
 As well as processes available in the most recent version of the \MCFM code (v10.0), the interface also allows access to previously unreleased matrix elements for $pp\to\gamma j j$~\cite{Campbell:2016lzl} and di-jet production.
 Further processes listed in the \MCFM manual~\cite{mcfm} may be included upon request.

 In assembling the interface we have modified the original \MCFM routines such that, as far as possible, overhead associated with the calculation of all partonic channels -- as required for the normal operation of the \MCFM code -- is avoided, and only the specific channel that is requested is computed.
 Additionally, all matrix elements are calculated using the complex-mass scheme~\cite{Denner:1999gp,Denner:2005fg} and a non-diagonal form of the CKM matrix may be specified in the interface.
-In general, effects due to loops containing a massive top quark are fully taken into account, with the additional requirement that the width of the top quark is set to zero.\footnote{An approximate form for top-quark loops is used for the processes $q q^\prime \to \gamma q q^\prime$, $q g \to \gamma q g$, $q \bar q \to e^- e^+ h g$ and $gg \to gg$, so that strict agreement with other OLPs for these processes requires setting the top mass very large, e.g. to 100~TeV.} The intent is that the interface can therefore be used as a direct replacement for a numerical one-loop provider (OLP).
+In general, effects due to loops containing a massive top quark are fully taken into account, with the additional requirement that the width of the top quark is set to zero.\footnote{An approximate form for top-quark loops is used for the processes $q q^\prime \to \gamma q q^\prime$, $q g \to \gamma q g$, $q \bar q \to e^- e^+ h g$ and $gg \to gg$, so that strict agreement with other OLPs for these processes requires the removal of the top-quark loops in those.} The intent is that the interface can therefore be used as a direct replacement for a numerical one-loop provider (OLP).
 We have checked, on a point-by-point basis, that the one-loop matrix elements returned by the interface agree perfectly with those provided by \OpenLoops2, \Recola2 and \MadLoop5.
 A brief overview of the structure of the interface is given in Appendix~\ref{sec:app}.